varsha13152/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Airbnb host**: An Airbnb host is an individual or business that list their property on the platform for short-term rentals.
+The host provide accommodations in the forms of aparments, houses or rooms for guests, typically for leisure activities.
+* **AB-3**: This represents the code name for the AddressBook Level 3 application, which was used as the base framework for student customised CLI management system to be developed.
+* **CLI (Command Line Interface)**: A text-based interface where users interact with the application with a keyboard typing commands instead of using a graphical user interface.
+* **JAR**: A packed file format used in Java that contains compiled java codes to enable easy distribution, portability and execution that includes libraries and resources to allow the program to function.
+* **JSON (JavaScript Object Notation)**: A lightweight data format widely used for storing and exchanging structured data in a human-readable, that is often used in databases and APIs.
+* **GUI (Graphical User Interface)**: A visual graphical interface that allows users to interact with the application using various graphical elements like search box, buttons, textbox and eta.
+* **Prerequisite**: A set of rules or instructions to be executed before prior to executing a particular task.
+* **MSS (Main Success Scenario)**:It describes the most straightforward interaction for a given use case, which assumes that nothing goes wrong.
+* **API (Application Programming Interface)**: A set of rules or protocols that govern the application to allow different software applications to work together by communication with each other.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**